cfac ba bba ccbcbbae

 By

-The culture is starting to take notice.
-The ladies of hip-hop have been pushing the genre forward, pumping out songs dominating the clubs and airwaves.
-Rican Da Menace is the next female MC poised to make a big splash in the rap game.
+The culture is starting to take notice of Rican Da Menace, the next female MC poised to make a big splash in the rap game.
 Since bursting into the scene in 2022 with the release of her first official single, “Ain’t Going Back," Rican has been building up a nice buzz for herself with each subsequent drop.

 Article continues below advertisement